 SciTE Configuration

-- Open the file cpp.properties available in the install directory of SciTE.
+• Open cpp.properties available in the install directory of SciTE

-Note: In versions prior to 1.5, SciteJavaApi.bsh generated the keyword file with the format java150.kwd.
-You had to rename the file to java150_kwd.properties, in order to allow the import to work.
+Note: In versions prior to 1.5, SciteJavaApi.bsh generated the keyword file with the format java160_26.kwd.
+You have to rename the file to java160_26_kwd.properties, in order to allow the import to work.

 Configuring SciTE as explained above will enable the following features: